 Concentrating deer and elk at a feeder can create problems by making the animals more vulnerable to disease, predation and poaching.
 If feeding areas draw animals across well-traveled roads, they are more likely to present a safety hazard and be hit by cars.
 Deer and elk drawn to artificial feed also can damage nearby agricultural areas, trees, or landscaping, especially if the artificial feed supply is not maintained through the winter.

 For example, at WDFW's Oak Creek, L.T.
-Murray and Wenas wildlife areas in south-central Washington, elk and bighorn sheep are fed throughout the winter to keep them off adjacent private property where they may cause damage or contract diseases from domestic animals.
+Murray and Wenas wildlife areas in south-central Washington, elk and bighorn sheep are fed throughout the winter.
+In concert with extensive fencing, the feeding program helps keep elk and bighorn sheep off adjacent private property where they may cause damage or contract diseases from domestic animals.
 A side benefit of this traditional feeding program is a public wildlife-viewing opportunity.